 The emblems of God have lost their relevance in this new world.
 They are now “useless things” which are unable to “calm the mad.”

 The next section describes what the earth is really like now.
 It is filled with “Hammering military splendor” and no “redemption in the mass.”
 There is only the moving “elephant and phalanx.”

-These line read as if the end of the world is closing in.
-The cacophony of phrases which come one after another in this section build up tension as the poem begins to edge toward a conclusion.
+These lines read as if the end of the world is closing in.
+The cacophony of phrases that come one after another in this section build up tension as the poem begins to edge toward a conclusion.

-In the ninth stanza the speaker decries the change humankind has gone through, seemingly, within his lifetime.
+In the ninth stanza of ‘Waking Early Sunday Morning’, the speaker decries the change humankind has gone through, seemingly, within his lifetime.
 He wonders if this new way of being will change anything.
 Will the “new / diminuendo bring” any “tenderness?”
 Or, will there only be “restlessness” and “the hunger for success?”